 Unless your ceremony is taking place in the Church of England or Church in Wales AND you are not subject to immigration control, it is a legal requirement that each of you formally 'give notice' of your intention to marry or enter into a civil partnership by going in person to the register office for the district in which you live.

 You will need to take documents with you to prove your identity and eligibility.

 When and where to give notice

 Most notices are valid for one year so can be given up to 12 months before you marry or your civil partnership is registered.

 You should call your local register office to make an appointment to give notice.

 Documents you need to produce when giving notice

 - an identity document – valid passport or valid driving licence or full birth certificate supported by other evidence of current name.
 If you bring a birth certificate and have been married or in a civil partnership before, please also bring your marriage or civil partnership certificate(s) to show the link between your birth name and current name.

 - evidence of your nationality – valid passport.
-If you do not have a passport, please contact one of our registration offices for further information.
+If you do not have a passport, please contact one of our register offices for further information.

 - proof of your address – bank statement or utility bill dated within the last three months.
 A UK Driving Licence is not proof of nationality or proof of address as it doesn't have a date recorded.